 - Beginning with the Spring 2010 semester, a single cumulative GPA is computed using only credit hours in which a grade of A,B,C,D, F, or FX was earned.
-This cumulative GPA is used for determining academic standing and financial aid warning/suspension status. - Repeating a Course(s) Only the most recent grade earned in a course taken and repeated at Victoria College is used in the computation of the cumulative grade point average (Effective with 1992 Summer School I session). - Repeating a Course(s) In most cases, when a student repeats a course at Victoria College, the highest grade earned for the course will be used in the computation of the cumulative grade point average.
+This cumulative GPA is used for determining academic standing and financial aid warning/suspension status. - Repeating a Course(s) In most cases, when a student repeats a course at Victoria College, the highest grade earned for the course will be used in the computation of the cumulative grade point average.
 Exceptions: For students applying for admission into the Associate Degree Nursing (ADN) or Physical Therapist Assistant (PTA) programs, the most recent attempt at repeated course work of non-ADN and non-PTA courses will count toward program admission scores. - The GPA is calculated by totaling the number of grade points earned and dividing by the number of credits applied toward the GPA.
 The resulting GPA is truncated following the third decimal (e.g. 1.99672 = 1.996).
 The college does not round the GPA.